Protocol Development Guidance

 Do You Need HRPP/IRB Review?

 The HRPP/IRB cannot provide retroactive approval under any circumstances for research data collected without prior review and approval.
 So when in doubt, please ask!
-For help determining whether your planned research or teaching activity requires review, please contact the HRPP.
+For help determining whether your planned research or teaching activity requires review, contact the HRPP.

 Special Circumstances